anhr/InputKeyFilter/README.md

 Android 5.0 Internet in Samsung Galaxy S5.
 The "key press" event is not fires.

-Android 2.3.6.
-The "focus out" event is not fires.
+Android 2.3.6

 Opera in Windows Phone.
-The "focus out" event is not fires.
 No beep.
+Calling this.blur() in onfocus handler or this.focus() in an onblur handler do not work. https://bugzilla.mozilla.org/show_bug.cgi?id=53579

 IE in Windows Phone.
 No beep.